anhem/test-populator/README.md

 ##### SETTER

 Use a no-arguments/default constructor to instantiate and setter methods to populate fields.
-Applied to classes that only have a no-arguments/default constructor and at least one setter method.
+Applied to classes that have a no-arguments/default constructor and at least one setter method.

 ##### FIELD